 I’m Mike Ellis.

-This site is a place for personal ramblings – you may well be looking for my company website over at Thirty8 Digital if you need the saner, more employable, useful me.
+This site is a place for personal ramblings – you may well be looking for my company website over at Thirty8 Digital or maybe even my newest business, The Museum Platform (I am SERIAL ENTREPRENEURZ!) if you need the saner, more employable, more useful me.

 Me?
 I seem to have spent nearly 20 years fiddling about with the web, mainly on the content and strategic side of things, but occasionally delving into some code in order to remind myself I can still break things.